JimSadler/Essex-Accessibility-Knowledge/Testing_and_Developing_With_a11y.md

 **_Banner_**

 - header ---> role="banner" - when in context of the body element
-- The Banner landmark identifies site oriented content at the top of the page.
+- The banner landmark identifies site oriented content at the top of the page.
 Most often this is referred to as the header.
 - Things that may be included in the banner: Logo, Main navigation, search.
 - the banner landmark should be a top level landmark
 - There can only be one banner landmark on the page, with the exception of a nested iframe which can also have a banner landmark.
 In the event of multiple banner landmarks, a unique label needs to be applied so that AT users can differentiate between the two.